Aruna-Narayanasamy/Human-genomics/Documentation/01_Setup_and_Reference_Genome_preparation.md

 # I.Setup and Reference Genome preparation

   This section explains how to download the reference genome and raw FASTQ files, create project directories and prepare the reference genome for downstream analysis.

+  ---

- ## I.1-Download Reference Genome and FASTQ Files
+ ## I.1 - Download Reference Genome and FASTQ Files

   Raw sequencing data and the chromosome 7 reference genome are required to begin any alignment or variant-calling workflow.
   FASTQ Files (SRR30615628) contain paired-end sequencing reads from the SRA database.